Frequently Asked Questions (FAQ)

 A system warranty refers to the installation of multiple roof components from the same manufacturer.
 Manufacturers offer extended warranties for using several components because they are specifically designed to work together and maximize the lifespan of any product when installed correctly.

-After a roof replacement, you should receive two warranties.
-One from the manufacturer for the materials used and the second from the contractor to warranty the installation of those materials.
+After a roof replacement, you should receive two warranties, one from the manufacturer and one from the contractor.
+The warranty from the manufacturer covers the materials used.
+The warranty from the contractor is for the installation of those materials.